spatie/crypto/README.md

 Spatie\Crypto\PublicKey::fromString($publicKeyString);
 ```

-When the private key is password protected, you need to pass the password as the second argument.
+If the private key is password protected, you need to pass the password as the second argument.

 ```php
 Spatie\Crypto\PrivateKey::fromFile($pathToPrivateKey, $password);